 Choosing the Best Landscape and Garden Designers in Nashville

 Nashville has no shortage of people who will put plants in the ground for you.
 Lawn services, landscaping companies, garden centers with installation crews, pool builders who "include landscaping," general contractors who sub it out to whoever's available that week.
-And many of them do perfectly fine work — the plants go in, the mulch gets spread, the invoice gets paid.
+Many of them do perfectly fine work.
+The plants go in.
+The mulch gets spread.
+The invoice gets paid.

 This is the single biggest tell.
-If someone walks your property, takes measurements, talks about plants, and never once asks to look at the view from inside your home — they're thinking about your yard as a standalone project.
-A real designer knows that you experience your garden from inside your house more hours than you experience it from outside.
-The view from your kitchen window, your living room, your bedroom, the hallway you walk down every morning — those are the frames your garden lives in most of the time.
+If someone walks your property, takes measurements, talks about plants, and never once asks to look at the view from inside your house, they are thinking about your yard as a standalone project.
+And it's not.
+You experience your garden from inside your house more hours of the day than you experience it from outside.
+The kitchen window.
+The living room.
+The bedroom.
+The hallway you walk down every morning half-asleep.
+Those are the frames your garden lives in most of the time.

 A view of a rural landscape from inside the kitchen window during a landscape design consultation